-Let’s say you can grab your knee and hug it to your chest, but when you have to do a squat you wind up looking like you’re more of a marionette puppet whose strings aren’t quite long enough.
-This disconnect between where you could get to by hugging your knee to your chest and where you managed to get to when asked to squat means you may have to get some more control over your motion, and maybe not as much time spent doing static stretch or “muscle lengthening” exercises.
-This doesn’t mean there’s no use for them, but that the use is not as well spent as others.
+Let’s say you can grab your knee and hug it to your chest, but when you do a squat, you wind up looking like you’re more of a marionette puppet whose strings aren’t long enough.
+This disconnect between where you could get to by hugging your knee to your chest and where you managed to get to when asked to squat means you may have to get more control over your motion and maybe not as much time spent doing static stretches or “muscle lengthening” exercises.
+This doesn’t mean there’s no use for them, but the use is not as well spent as others.

-So in this vein, I wanted to showcase a few mobility drills that teach how to use a range of motion effectively, while also trying to use as much of it as possible.
-Some people will have anatomical structures that will allow massive excursions during these movements and some won’t.
-There isn’t a standard I would want anyone to work to in order to say they’re a sufficient exerciser or good person, but just use as much as you have, and work hard at using it.
+Some people will have anatomical structures that allow massive excursions during these movements, while others won’t.
+There isn’t a standard I would want anyone to work to say they’re a good exerciser or person, but use as much as you have and work hard at using it.
+So in this vein, I wanted to showcase the 5 Mobility Exercises that teach you how to use a range of motion effectively while also trying to use as much as possible.

-Here’s a simple hint to make each of these exercises even more diabolically intense.
-When ever you get to the end of the range of motion, try to contract the muscles pulling it in that direction as hard as possible to try to coax a little more room out of each position.
+Here’s a simple hint to make each exercise more diabolically intense.
+Whenever you get to the end of the range of motion, try to contract the muscles pulling them in that direction as hard as possible to coax a little more room out of each position.
 If you find a sticking point in the range, this would be a good point to try those max isometric tension developments.

-This movement works on getting some adductor stretch while also imparting some controlled rotation through internal and external rotation.
-Considering how overlooked adductors are to general health and function of the hips and knees, they can definitely stand having some direct work once in a while.
+This movement works on getting an adductor stretch while also imparting some controlled rotation through internal and external rotation.
+They can stand having some direct work once in a while.
+Considering how overlooked adductors are too general health and function of the hips and knees.